hrs/dotfiles/README.md

 ### hrs's dotfiles

-I hope you like fiddling with your `.emacs.d` ad nauseum, 'cause I obviously do.
+I hope you like fiddling with your `.emacs.d` ad nauseam, 'cause I obviously do.

 #### Installation